Hire a Roundup Lawsuit Lawyer in Virginia and/or North Carolina that will Fight for Your Rights and the Financial Restitution You are Owed

 Risk of Developing Other Forms of Cancer

-In addition ot NHL, there is a risk of developing the following forms of cancer if you were exposed to Roundup weed killer for an extended period of time:
+In addition to NHL, there is a risk of developing the following forms of cancer if you were exposed to Roundup weed killer for an extended period of time:

 - Chronic Lymphocytic Leukemia